 Whether you've fallen in love with comforting bowls of ramen or are experimenting with icy bowls of somen, here's a quick guide to identifying seven commonly found types of Japanese noodles:

 Ramen noodles are made from wheat, are much thinner and longer than udon and have a nice chewy bite when cooked.
 You'll usually find them served in a tasty broth.
 See the best ramen in Japan if you're a fan of this type of noodles.
+If you think ramen is lowbrow, think again and check out this Michelin-starred ramen cup.
+And to work up an appetite for this delectable dish, first watch Tampopo, a Japanese film that celebrates the soup with an almost cult-like mixture of veneration and irreverence and is sure to get your salivary glands going.

 Chewy and soft, these thick wheat Japanese noodles are usually pale white by comparison to ramen.
 Udon has a neutral flavour, so they make a good choice for strongly flavoured dishes.